Ponca cfb0fcc680f97b3ab7288990161ce80053655869

 Definition of the Fitting object

-Two template classes must be specialized to configure computations.
+The Fitting Object is what Two template classes must be specialized to configure computations.

 1. The first step consists in specifying a weighting function: it defines how neighbor samples will contribute to the fit, as illustrated in Figure 2(a) in 2D.
 In this example, we choose a weight based on the Euclidean distance using Ponca::DistWeightFunc, remapped through a bisquare kernel defined in Ponca::SmoothWeightKernel:

-using WeightFunc = DistWeightFunc<Point, SmoothWeightKernel<Scalar> >;
+using NeighborFilter = DistWeightFunc<Point, SmoothWeightKernel<Scalar>>;

 2. The second step identifies a complete fitting procedure through the specialization of a Ponca::Basket.
 In our example, we want to apply an Ponca::OrientedSphereFit to input data points, which outputs an Ponca::AlgebraicSphere by default.
 This leads to the following specialization:

-using Sphere = Basket<Point, WeightFunc, OrientedSphereFit>;
+using Sphere = Basket<Point, NeighborFilter, OrientedSphereFit>;

 Fitting Process

 At this point, most of the hard job has already been performed.
 All we have to do now is to provide an instance of the weight function, where \(t\) refers to the neighborhood size, and initiate the fit at an arbitrary position \(\mathbf{p}\).
+In this example we traverse a simple array, and samples outside of the neighborhood are automatically ignored by the weighting function.
+Once all neighbors have been incorporated, the fit is performed and results stored in the specialized Basket object.

 Fit fit1;